 Nasal polyps appear most frequently near the openings to the sinuses (in the nasal passage); however, they can develop anywhere throughout the nasal passages or sinuses.

-A doctor will generally be able to make a diagnosis after receiving answers to some questions regarding symptoms, carrying out a general examination, and more specifically, examining the patient's nose.
+A doctor will generally be able to make a diagnosis after asking about symptoms and examining the patient's nose.
 Often polyps are visible with the aid of a lighted instrument.

 The doctor may also order the following tests: